-With the growth of modern agricultural practices and crops that generate ever-increasing yields, Monsanto is helping farmers around the world to create a better future for our growing population, the environment, and local economies.
+With the growth of modern agricultural practices and crops that generate ever-increasing yields, Roundup experts are helping farmers around the world to create a better future for our growing population, the environment, and local economies.

 Increased yields is at the core of our innovation.
 As agricultural productivity increases, farmers are able to produce more food, feed, fuel, and fiber on the same amount of land, helping to ensure that agriculture can meet humanity’s needs in the future.
 Moreover, increased productivity allows farmers to produce more with the same – or fewer – inputs of energy and pesticide.

-Monsanto manufactures Roundup, a broad-spectrum systemic herbicide and crop desiccant.
+Roundup is a broad-spectrum systemic herbicide and crop desiccant.
+Roundup is a registered trademark of the Bayer Group.

 Technical Helpline on 01954 71757 website: www.monsanto-ag.co.uk